jazzyjackson/Transflect/ReadMe.md

 `_end(done) //required`: You have to overwrite this function at least by simply calling `done(null)` if nothing more needs doing.
 This will be called nearly immediately if the `IncomingRequest` has no body.
 If you're not operating on a body your entire response will probably be constructed in the `_end` method.

-To set headers, use `this.pipes.writeHead` to call the method on the response object.
+To set headers, use `this.pipes.statusCode` and `this.pipes.writeHead` to call the method on the response object - but you can't do this in `_open()` since this is called before the destination is piped to.

 ## Example